Wedding Attire

-One of the decisions you have to make when planning your wedding is what the vibe is going to be, and part of that is the dress code for guests.
-From black tie to casual, here are some popular dress code options that I see frequently, examples of what guests can wear (perfect to put on your wedding website!), and some considerations when choosing the dress code.
+One of the key decisions when planning your wedding is defining the vibe - and part of that is determining your dress code for guests.
+From black tie to casual, it’s important to set expectations for attire to ensure your celebration feels cohesive.
+Here’s a guide to the most popular wedding dress codes, with examples of what guests can wear, perfect for including on your wedding website!

 Dress Code Option 1: Black Tie